godarklight/DarkMultiPlayer/README.md

 If you are running the server locally, you will want to connect to 127.0.0.1/localhost.
 If you are running the server on a networked computer, you will most likely be connecting to a 10.x.x.x or 192.168.x.x address.
 Do not type in your public IP, this usually refers to your modem, which won't be running the DMP server (Unless you have the public IP address in your computer, which is rare).

+###Flag sharing
+DMP will sync any flags under the GameData/DarkMultiPlayer/Flags folder - Put your local flags in here if you want other players to see them.
+All other flags will work in any location if all players have the flags installed, but it will get reset to default if a player gets near a vessel with a flag they do not have.

 ###Chat window
 By default, you will join the Global channel (and cannot leave it).